oxidecomputer/windows-image-builder/README.md

 Drag your Windows ISO anywhere onto the window, or click the box to pick one.
 The app tells you how big it is so you can catch it immediately if you grabbed the wrong file.

-You can also start the app with a file: `cargo run -p oxwin-gui -- path/to/windows.iso`.
+You can also start the app on a file: `oxwin path/to/windows.iso`.
+On macOS, "Open With" and dropping an ISO on the Dock icon do the same thing.

 ### 2. Settings